-Recommended Prerequisite: Instrumental Music: Piano 10 BC Graduation Program

-4 Credits Elective Courses or 4 credits Fine Arts/Applied Skills Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: Instrumental Music: Piano 10 4 Credits Elective Courses or 4 credits Fine Arts

 INSTUMENTAL MUSIC: PIANO 12

 Piano 12 offers learners a more developed piano and music experience.
 Advanced scales, chords and rhythms are discussed as well as their role in music and what musical genres make use of this theory.
 Advanced songs and techniques are studied, and the learners will have to tools to analyze music critically as well as exploit their creativity.